efeelize/eng/bec/record/phase_1/Day_19.md

 - avioding wrongful discharge
 - offeriing a sound benefit program
 - providing chances for training and career development
 - getting employees involved in company decisions,and respecting employees

 ## PART II.dealing with problem employee misconduct
 ### the role of immediate supervisor
 - observe evidence of unsatisfactory behavior or performance
 - find out the underlying causes
 - discuss the matter with the employee to correct the problem immediately.

 ### discipline
 - motivate employees to practice self-control and respect organisational rules
-- divided into serveral steps,such as oral warning,written warning,
+- divided into serveral steps,such as oral warning, written warning, financial punishment and suspension.
-financial punishment
-and suspension.

 ### improtance
-- the failure /'feɪljə/ can result in costly lawsuits,damage the organisation's reputation. hurt employee morale thus slowing down the organisation's growth and development
+- the failure /'feɪljə/ can result in costly lawsuits, damage the organisation's reputation. hurt employee morale thus slowing down the organisation's growth and development
-- is both a punishment and lesson for an employee,which may be an incentive to a dramatic and improved change,thus becoming a blessing in
+- is both a punishment and lesson for an employee, which may be an incentive to a dramatic and improved change,thus becoming a blessing in